dlesbre/mlpp/README.md

 ## Command and block reference

 Here follows a list of predefined commands and blocks.
-An up-to-date list can be found by running `pproc -h commands` and detailed descriptions obtained by running `pproc -h <command_name>`.
+An up-to-date list can be found by running `mlpp -h commands` and detailed descriptions obtained by running `mlpp -h <command_name>`.

 ### Commands